Better outbound starts with better books

 "When sales territories are out of balance, organizations spend too much money and time on low-potential customers, while spending too little on high-potential customers.
 As a result, sales organizations can leave millions of dollars in lost productivity unrealized."

-Meet Gradient Works, the world’s first dynamic books software.
-Gradient Works automates the full dynamic books process, ensuring reps always have balanced books with the highest-potential accounts.
+Gradient Works Bookbuilder automates the full dynamic books process, ensuring reps always have balanced books with the highest-potential accounts.

-Gradient Works customers have seen incredible results, transforming their sales productivity by:
+Bookbuilder customers have transformed their sales productivity by:

 - Creating more pipeline